 So, you’ve seen more than a few signs your husband is gay.
 Putting that dilemma to rest is hardly the end of your troubles.
 You now have another life-altering question staring at you in the face: “My husband is gay, what do I do now?”
 Of course, seeking a divorce and setting yourself and your spouse free can be the first thought, as you grapple with feelings of hurt and betrayal.
 That is the route most people would take in such a situation.

 But it is definitely not the only option available to you.
-If you don’t want the discovery about his sexuality to be the end of the road for you as a married couple, you can be his ally.
+You can find a way to be together without feeling like you’re stuck in a long and painful marriage.
+If you don’t want the discovery of his sexuality to be the end of the road for you as a married couple, you can choose to be his ally.
 “Is there a way to help my husband through this?”
 “Can I be a part of his coming-out-of-the-closet journey?”
 “Where do we go from here?”
 These questions may weigh on your mind.
-We answer them for you with these 5 suggestions on helping your husband come out:
+We answer them for you with these 5 suggestions for helping your husband come out:

 1. Communicate with him

 One of the ways to help your closeted husband is to communicate.
 Communication is the most effective tool at your disposal to navigate this situation and prevent it from turning into a crisis.
-First and foremost, take the time to process the “my husband is gay” realization and, at least, have some sort of an idea about where you want to go from here.
+First and foremost, take the time to process the “my husband is gay” realization and, at least, have some sort of an idea about where you want to go from here and whether you can stay together without compromising on your top priorities in marriage.

 Once you’ve wrestled with the inner turmoil, reach out to your husband.
 “Ask him, directly but without taking an accusatory tone: Do you like men?
 Do you like men more than women?
 Or do you exclusively like men?
 This may lead to a conflict, as the man who’s trying to hide his sexuality from the world may feel cornered.
 Explain to him your reasons for asking these questions,” says Deepak.